audiohacked/git-clang-format/README.md

 export PATH=$PATH:/PATH/TO/format_code/
 ```

 > **Note:** git-clang-format is released by LLVM.
 The latest version can be found at their [GitHub repository](https://github.com/llvm-mirror/clang/tree/master/tools/clang-format).
-It is licensed under the is distributed under the University of Illinois Open Source License
+It is distributed under the _University of Illinois Open Source License_.

 ### Telling git how to find clang-format
-If need to append the version number to clang-format, you'll also need to set a configuration entry in git.
+If you cannot run clang-fromat without specifying the version number, you'll also need to set a configuration entry in git.
 For instance, if you have clang-format 3.7:

 ```shell
 git config --global clangFormat.binary clang-format-3.7
 ```

 ### Add the formatting convetion file (in EACH respository)
-For our project, we use the `.clang-format` formatting convention present in this repository.
+In our team we use the `.clang-format` convention in this repository.
 To use it, create a symbolic link:

 ```shell
 ln -s /PATH/TO/format_code/.clang-format /PATH/TO/YOUR/GIT/REPOSITORY/.clang-format